peymanmajidi/Culture_Hijri/README.md

 # Culture_Hijri
-Persian Calender Convertor simply by initialize first line of project Hijri Culture Intialize all C# Projects
+Persian Calender Convertor simply by initializing a functionin the first line of projects Hijri Culture Intialize all C# Projects

 This is a wondeful library you can simply add to your c# projects.